nickcoutsos/dactyl-deskmount/parts/README.md

 ball mount (secured in place via a tee-nut) with arms extending to screw holes on the plate that fasten via m3 screw and hex nut.

+__**NEW:**__ after a bit of use I was happy with the stability fo the camera mount, but the plate itself would flex a fair bit when pressing keys on outer columns (particularly modifiers like shift and layer toggles where I'm holding the key down).
+The bottom mount has been updated to add additional branches to connect to the outer column screw holes, and all arms have been made thicker.

+Now the main source of flex comes from the table hook.

 ### `table-hook.scad`

 The table hook (which includes the `clamp.scad` part) is a holder for the ball